Skip to content

 How does ISO/PAS 25955 relate to the existing DDI specifications?

+The ISO publication does not replace the DDI specifications maintained by the DDI Alliance.
 Organizations implementing DDI should continue to use the official DDI specifications available through the DDI Alliance.

 Do DDI Alliance members need to do anything?